yicjia/DeepQuantreg/README.md

 ### Dependencies

-Tensorflow, Keras, lifelines, sklearn, and all of their respective dependencies.
+Tensorflow, Keras, lifelines, sklearn, scipy, and all of their respective dependencies.

 ## Example